xmengkinaxis/CPP/System Design Interview Checklist.md

 - **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data.
 - high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering

-### Efficiency (Performance, Latency and throughput)
+### Efficiency (Performance, Latency and Throughput)

-- Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
+Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)

+- Efficiency is measured mainly by:
+  - Latency / Response Time
+  - Throughput / Bandwidth

+- Key Metrics
-- **Response Time**: the time difference between request and response
+  - **Response Time** = time difference between request and response.
-- **Latency**: how long a system takes to transmit data from one point to another point in the system;
-- **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
-- **Bandwidth** is the maximum data that can be transferred on the different networks.
+  - **Latency** = time taken for data to travel between two points. speed of one request (delay)
+  - **Throughput** = amount of work done / number of operations completed per unit time. volume of work handled per unit of time.
+  - **Bandwidth** = maximum data transfer capacity of a network. physical network capacity.

+- Techniques to Improve Efficiency
+  - (a) Reduce Latency
+    - Geographically distribute servers closer to users.
+    - Use CDNs for frequently accessed documents, images, and media.
+    - Add cache clusters above database clusters.
+    - Use indexes for faster data lookup.
+  - (b) Increase Throughput
+    - Partition & shard data → parallel reads/writes across machines.
+    - Use multiple machines to parallelize processing.
+    - Employ distributed systems (datastores, caches, compute nodes).
+  - (c) General Optimization
+    - Cache at every layer: client, web server, app server, database, file system, storage.
-- Employ the right technology for the right feature; User different datastores for different reasons; use different distributed caches depending upon the use case and access frequency;
+    - Choose the right technology for the right feature.
-- can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content; can be **achieved** by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language
-- video streaming should be smooth
+      - Different datastores for different access patterns.
+      - Different distributed caches based on use case and frequency.
+    - Select the appropriate programming language/runtime for the workload.

+- User Experience Angle
+  - Efficiency isn’t just raw metrics — it’s about smooth experience (e.g., video streaming must feel seamless).

 ### Scalability